frederic-perez/AmE-dictionary/data/dictionary.md

 __impound<sup>1</sup>__ _n_ _The impound yard._
 __impound<sup>2</sup>__ _v_ :three::hammer: (impounded) _The Ponticac was impounded._
 __impoverished__ _v_
+__impracticable__ _adj_ Not capable of being carried out or put into practice. _Syn_ unfeasible, unworkable _Refloating the sunken ship intact proved impracticable because of its fragility._
 __imprecation__ _n_ :two: A curse.
 __impregnable__ _adj_ :two: (Remarkably, _impregnable_ has a different origin from the similar-looking word _pregnant_.)
 Immune to attack; incapable of being tampered with.
 __impresario__ _n_ :pencil2: